input-output-hk/essential-cardano-content/content/video/an-open-letter-to-me-charles-hoskinson.md

 image: ""
 image_text: ""
 ---
+Topics mentioned in the video include:

-CIPs, Constitutions, Contingent Staking, SpaceX

-Shades of right, Wrong, Sometimes in between without looking at the personality,

-without being absolutely categorical,
+CIPs, Constitutions, Contingent Staking, SpaceX, shades of right, wrong, sometimes in between without looking at the personality, without being absolutely categorical.